To be blunt: Roofing contractors who don’t have a responsive website or invest in digital marketing for roofers are missing out on their market share.

 For instance, at Comrade Digital Marketing Agency, we conduct an SEO audit free of charge.
 Then, during a discovery call, we assess whether we’re a good fit and if we can actually provide value.

 With all SEO clients, we also provide a detailed report with how various tactics performed, as well as suggestions for improvement.
 And, we’re always available to answer questions or clarify things clients aren’t sure of.

 Remember, SEO is a long-term strategy, so you have to trust and enjoy working with the people you hire to achieve positive outcomes.
 Before you can do that, you need to figure out which areas of your online presence you want to improve.

 You might need a new website, or perhaps just SEO.
 A good agency will have the tools and data to help you assess your needs if you’re unsure.

 If you’re on the hunt for help with roofing SEO, we can help.
-As an award-winning digital marketing agency, we have a robust track record in web development, PPC, and SEO.
+As an award-winning digital marketing agency, we have a robust track record in custom websites, PPC, and SEO.
 We’ve completed over 240+ SEO projects, all of which have an average ROI of 65%.
 Why not contact us to schedule a free SEO audit and learn how we can boost your organic traffic?